blank.gifUnion Jack Flagblank.gifSt. George Cross flag blank.gifThe emblem for the county of Essex History Forum | Site Map

 Rectory Road

 Rectory Road - not to be confused with Rectory Road in Pitsea - originally ran between Pipps Hill Road and Gardiners Lane.
-In the early 1970s during the creation of 'Aquatels Zoo and Ecology Centre' a small section of the road at the Pipps Hills Road junction was retained and renamed Pipps Hill Close and diverted to open out into Cranes Farm Road.
+In the early 1970s during the creation of 'Aquatels Zoo and Ecology Centre' a small section of the road at the Pipps Hills Road junction was retained and renamed Pipps Hill Close and realigned to a new junction with Cranes Farm Road.
 This was still residential up to the early 1970s when the last house was demolished to make way for the new zoo, which later became the Festival Leisure Hall in the 1980s.
 In the late 1990s the Festival Leisure Park was created and all traces of the road disappeared.
 At the Gardiners Lane South exit the road is still evident, though now called Gardiners Close.
-Here the road is sparsely residential but in recent years is beginning to disappear as house development, as part of the long planned Gardiners Lane regeneration scheme, starts to take shape.
+Here the road was sparsely residential on the south side until well into the 2000s, but by 2023 just a single property remained, the rest having been bought out to allow for a new housing development.
+The north side close to the Gardiners Lane South exit had already been developed for new housing as part of the long planned Gardiners Lane regeneration scheme, which may eventually force the remaining sport related enterprises to relocate elsewhere.

 In more recent times the church has been twinned with St. Andrew's in The Fremnells under the title St. Andrew's with Holy Cross.